stuart-james/gas-webapp-template/README.md

 2. Clone repo
 3. Navigate to the appsScript directory and create a new Apps Script project
 4. In terminal, run "npm install"
-5. In terminal, run "nodemon watch" to watch for file changes.
+5. To watch for file changes, run "nodemon watch".